ToLL: Topological Layout Learning with Asymmetric Cross-View Structural Distillation for 3D Scene Graph Generation Pretraining: Experiments

-Finally, the "\textit{MLP Only}" experiment of ``VL-SAT\textsubscript{\textit{pt}}" reveals that while our frozen backbone supports strong object classification (``A@1": 54.41), the predicate mA@1 lags behind the fully fine-tuned counterpart.
-This suggests that, relative to objects, the learning of predicate representations has not yet reached the precise semantic space after ToLL.
+Finally, the ``\textit{MLP Only}" experiment for ``VL-SAT\textsubscript{\textit{pt}}" reveals that while our frozen backbone initialized with ToLL supports robust object classification (``A@1": 54.41, outperforming the 38.62 of the from-scratch MLP-only baseline).

-\textbf{Long-tail Robustness and few-shot Analysis.} To further probe the robustness of our pre-training framework, we details performance across varying predicate frequency distributions (Head, Body, Tail) and evaluates zero-shot generalization capabilities on unseen triplets.
+\textbf{Long-tail Robustness and Zero-Shot Analysis.} To further probe the robustness of our pre-training framework, we detail performance across varying predicate frequency distributions (Head, Body, Tail) and evaluate zero-shot generalization capabilities on unseen triplets.

-\textit{Long-tail Robustness.} As shown in Table \ref{tab2}, while maintaining the competitive performance of ``VL-SAT\textsubscript{\textit{pt}}+\textit{ToLL}" on Head predicates, our method achieves remarkable gains on the distinctively harder categories: Body ``mA@3" improves by 5.66 and Tail ``mA@3" surges by 5.48 compared to the ``VL-SAT\textsubscript{\textit{pt}}+\textit{LFS}".
-As shown in Figure~\ref{fig3}, leveraging the pre-trained weights provided by our ToLL enables the model to achieve higher recognition accuracy on long-tail predicate classes.
+\textit{Long-tail Robustness.} As shown in Table~\ref{tab2}, while maintaining competitive performance on Head predicates, our method achieves remarkable gains on the long-tail categories.
+Specifically, ``VL-SAT\textsubscript{\textit{pt}} w/ \textit{ToLL++}" improves Body ``mA@3" by 6.97 (85.72 vs. 78.75) and surges Tail ``mA@3" by 9.51 (63.95 vs. 54.44) compared to the from-scratch baseline.
+It also demonstrates competitive long-tail mitigation compared to the recent MvIL.
+As shown in Figure~\ref{fig4}, leveraging our pre-trained weights enables the model to achieve higher recognition accuracy on long-tail predicate classes.

-\textit{Zero-Shot Generalization.} We further evaluate the capacity for compositional reasoning by examining performance on "Unseen" triplets—defined as those triplet configurations in the 3DSSG test set that do not appear in the training set.
-Our approach ``VL-SAT\textsubscript{\textit{pt}}+\textit{ToLL}" demonstrates superior generalization, achieving an ``A@50" of 38.64 on unseen triplets, outperforming the ``VL-SAT\textsubscript{\textit{pt}}+\textit{LFS}" by 5.77.
+\textit{Zero-Shot Generalization.} We further evaluate the capacity for zero-shot reasoning by examining performance on ``Unseen" triplets—defined as triplet configurations in the 3DSSG test set that do not appear in the training set.
+Our approach ``VL-SAT\textsubscript{\textit{pt}} w/ \textit{ToLL++}" demonstrates superior generalization, achieving the ``A@50" of 40.28 on unseen triplets.
+This substantially outperforms the from-scratch baseline by 7.41 and successfully surpasses other strong pre-training methods like MvIL (39.75), validating the powerful transferability of our learned representations.